joshuaboniface/dhcpstats/README.md

 #### `auto_refresh`

 The `auto_refresh` option can be wither `true` or `false`.
 When `true`, the API will occasionally refresh the parsed data stored under `data_directory` automatically.
 When `false`, a specific API endpoint must be hit to refresh the data.
-In either case, the data is refreshed once on first startup.
+In either case, the data is refreshed once at startup.

 #### `refresh_time`

-The `refres_time` option specifies a number of seconds between `auto_refresh` events.
+The `refresh_time` option specifies the number of seconds between `auto_refresh` events.
 This number should be high enough to avoid overloading the system (dependent on parsing time) while low enough to not return excessively-outdated data.
 Between 30 and 300 seconds generally sufficient.

 #### `listen`